-Find out what the fruit is that you buy, buy seed so you know what you are planting, or even buy a plant from a nursery.
+Find out what the fruit is that you buy, or buy the seed so you know what you are planting, or even buy a plant from a nursery.

 Ah, it's nice to live in the true tropics.
-All tropical passionfruits are reasonably resistant to Fusarium wilt, and they are also more resistant to nematodes, another problem of growing passionfruit.
+All tropical passionfruits are reasonably resistant to Fusarium wilt and they are also more resistant to nematodes, another problem when growing passionfruit.

 Make sure that whatever support you have in mind is strong enough for the vine.
 They do get huge and heavy pretty quickly and need something sturdy.

 Also be aware that a vigorously growing passionfruit will climb over any- and everything it can reach and can quickly smother plants.
 Make your own life easier by growing passionfruit away from other shrubs and trees.